 Medical technologists can work directly with patients to provide on-site emergency care or contribute to patients' medical diagnoses behind the scenes, conducting laboratory research in a medical setting.
-Requirements and course topics for these programs vary based on a student's intended career path.
+Typical job duties include collecting samples and performing tests in order to study tissue, body fluids, and other substances.

 Courses covered in a certificate program typically involve both classroom and laboratory learning.
 Students also usually have opportunities to observe and participate in clinical and laboratory procedures through field rotations and internships.
 Common course topics include:

 - Medical microbiology

 - Clinical chemistry

 Career Outlook and Salary Information